How To Ship Offshore Oil Drilling Modules

 On-site Supervision

-Experienced personnel must supervise loading and lashing operations to ensure safe and secure placement of modules onto the vessel.
-Expert supervision is crucial for preventing accidents and damage.
+Experienced and qualified personnel must supervise all loading and lashing operations to ensure the safe and secure placement of modules onto the vessel.
+Expert supervision is crucial for preventing accidents, minimising the risk of damage, and ensuring adherence to the pre-approved lashing plan.

 Heavy-Lift Operations

-Utilise appropriate heavy-lift equipment (cranes, gantries) for lifting and placing modules onto the vessels deck.
-Employing the correct equipment ensures safe and efficient loading.
+Utilise appropriate heavy-lift equipment, such as cranes and gantries, for lifting and placing modules onto the vessel's deck.
+Selecting and employing the correct equipment is essential for safe and efficient loading, minimising the risk of accidents or damage to the modules.

 Securing & Lashing

-Implement the pre-approved lashing plan, ensuring modules are securely fastened to withstand sea conditions.
-Regular inspections are vital throughout the process.
+Implement the pre-approved lashing plan meticulously, ensuring that all modules are securely fastened to withstand the anticipated sea conditions during transit.
+Regular inspections are vital throughout the process to identify and address any potential issues that may arise, ensuring the continued security of the cargo.

 Documentation